Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 <a name="automated-goss-testing"></a>
 ## Automated Goss Testing

+**NOTE:** The tests in this section **must be run on the PIT node.** Do not run them from any other node.
+If you have already redeployed your PIT node to `ncn-m001`, skip this section.

 There are multiple [Goss](https://github.com/aelsabbahy/goss) test suites available that cover a variety of sub-systems.

 You can execute the general NCN test suite via: